FabricMC/fabric-docs/develop/rendering/basic-concepts.md

 ::: warning

-Although Minecraft is currently built using OpenGL, as of version 1.17+ you cannot use legacy OpenGL methods to render your own things.
-Instead, you must use the new `BufferBuilder` system, which formats rendering data and uploads it to OpenGL to draw.
+Use of raw OpenGL is not supported on [Minecraft 26.2 as it has released with an optional Vulkan backend](https://www.minecraft.net/en-us/article/another-step-towards-vibrant-visuals-for-java-edition).
+Instead, you must use the `Blaze3D` system, which formats rendering data and uploads it to the rendering backend to draw.

-To summarize, you have to use Minecraft's rendering system.
-Use of raw OpenGL will break even further when [Minecraft 26.2 releases with a Vulkan backend](https://www.minecraft.net/en-us/article/another-step-towards-vibrant-visuals-for-java-edition).

 :::